 Welcome!
 I’ve plied my trade teaching at universities, participating in public conversations, scribbling essays, and editing book collections of neglected twentieth-century writers.
 From 2011 to 2016, I was Editor-in-Chief of The Baffler, a magazine of art, fiction, poetry, and essays, and president of the board of The Baffler Foundation, the independent nonprofit that publishes it.
-I am now writing a biography of C. Wright Mills (1916-1962), the Texas-born sociologist and political writer who coined the term “public intellectual,” and building Lingua Franca Media, Inc., a publishing company that I founded in 2017.
+I am now writing a biography of C. Wright Mills (1916-1962), the Texas-born sociologist and political writer who coined the term “public intellectual,” and building Lingua Franca Media, Inc., a nonprofit educational institute that I founded in 2017.

 I have lived in Cambridge, Massachusetts since 2000, but I was born in Adams County, Pennsylvania, and grew up steeped in an agricultural conservatism that I can credibly call deep-hewn.
 My grandfather owned a small wholesaling business supplying plumbing, heating, and electrical equipment to local builders.
 My father enlisted in the U.S. Marine Corps after graduating high school and went off to fight the communists in Vietnam.
 My mother worked at Gettysburg College as a secretary.